Behind the Mask (1958 film)

-Behind the Mask (also known as The Pack) is a 1958 British drama film directed by Brian Desmond Hurst and starring Michael Redgrave, Ian Bannen and Lionel Jeffries.
-It was written by John Hunter and John Rowan Wilson.
+Behind the Mask (also known as The Pack) is a 1958 British drama film directed by Brian Desmond Hurst and starring Michael Redgrave, Tony Britton, Ian Bannen and Lionel Jeffries.
+It was written by John Hunter and based on the 1955 novel The Pack by John Rowan Wilson.
 The film portrays the life of a surgeon in a busy hospital.

 Redgrave's daughter, Vanessa Redgrave, made her film debut in this movie.

 Plot

 Sir Arthur Benson Gray is senior surgeon at Graftondale Hospital.
-He appoints newly-qualified Philip Selwood, who is in love with his daughter, as Registrar.
+He appoints newly-qualified Philip Selwood, who is in love with Sir Arthur's daughter, as Registrar.
 Selwood befriends anaesthetist Carl Romek, who is secretly a drug-addict.
-One night when Selwood is with Romek, once of Selwood's patients dies.
+One night when Selwood is with Romek, one of Selwood's patients dies.
 Selwood takes full responsibility and resigns.
-Sir Arthur, gravely ill, persuades him accept the hospital's offer of reinstatement, which he does, vowing to uphold the standards set by Sir Arthur.
+Sir Arthur, gravely ill, persuades him to accept the hospital's offer of reinstatement, which he does, vowing to uphold the standards set by Sir Arthur.